 Do not deduct interest on debt allocable to the production of qualified property.
 Interest that is allocable to certain property produced by a cooperative for its own use or for sale must be capitalized.
 A cooperative must also capitalize any interest on debt allocable to an asset used to produce the above property.
-See section 263A and Notice 88-99 for definitions and more information.
+See section 263A and Regulations sections 1.263A-8 through 1.263A-15 for definitions and more information.